A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Evaluation

 \section{Evaluation}

 In this section, we present simulation results for the proposed algorithms using synthetic and real-world datasets.
 We implement the algorithms with gradient descent to update the primal variables $p_z,p_{z|x},p_{z|y}$.
-To ensure that the update have valid probabilities, the primal variables are updated with mean-subtracted gradients, for example, when updating $p^k_{z|x}$:
+To ensure that the updated variables remain valid probability vectors, projected is needed \cite{NocedalJorge2006No}.
+There are various ways to project the updated variables to a probability simplex, the one we implemented is known as the mean-subtracted gradient as we empirically find that this method is more efficient in the context of the linear penalty constraints in \eqref{eq:prob_form_gg_lag}.
+The mean-subtracted gradient is given by: